 Jordan Warshauer focuses on commercial litigation.
 She has experience representing both plaintiffs and defendants in cases involving trade secret misappropriation and trademark infringement, employment and civil rights issues, including Fair Labor Standards Act collective actions, breach of contract, and other complex disputes.
 Her clients include individuals, multinational chemical companies, publicly traded companies in the energy sector, and medical practices and practitioners.

-Ms. Warshauer was named to the list of Best Lawyers: Ones to Watch for commercial litigation for 2022, 2023, and 2024.
+Ms. Warshauer was named to the list of Best Lawyers: Ones to Watch for commercial litigation for 2022, 2023, 2024, and 2025.
 This is a national peer review award developed by Best Lawyers in America to target associates for their outstanding professional excellence early in their careers.
-She was also selected to the 2023 Texas Rising Stars list of leading young attorneys.
+She was also selected to the 2023 and 2024 Texas Rising Stars lists of leading young attorneys.

 She has had an active role in multiple jury and bench trials in state and federal court, including opening and closing statements, direct examination of experts, and cross examination of key witnesses.